MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 > The size limit is for attachments currently 7 MB.
 Attempting to send a larger attachment will trigger an error.

 > [!NOTE]
-> `GetErrorAttachments` is invoked on the main thread and does not split work over frames.
+> `GetErrorAttachments` is invoked on the main thread and doesn't split work over frames.
 To avoid blocking the game loop, do not perform any long running tasks in this callback.

 ## Enable or disable App Center Crashes at runtime